JoshuaHolt-Tech/pneumonia_detection/Readme.md

 * <details>
     <summary>Round pneumonia</summary>

-    [Round pneumonia](https://radiopaedia.org/articles/round-pneumonia-1?lang=us) is usually only seen in pediatric patients.
+    [Round pneumonia](https://radiopaedia.org/articles/round-pneumonia-1?lang=us) is predominantly seen in pediatric patients.
 They are well defined, rounded opacities that represent regions of infected consolidation.
 The infective agent in round pneumonia is bacterial.
 The leading bacterial cause is streptococcus pneumoniae.
 It shows up on X-rays as a round-ish opacity, distinct from the surrounding tissue.
-Most cases occur in the top part of the lower lobes of the lungs.
+Most cases occur in the upper parts of the lungs' lower lobes.

     Image: ![Round Pneumonia](round-pneumonia.jpeg)